RMITLibrary/easy_cite/markdown/apa7thed.md

 #### Reference list

-If citing information taken directly from a Facebook post include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year, month and day in parentheses, include the first 20 words of the post as the title in italics, if the post contains an image or video include it in square parentheses, describe the form type in square parentheses e.g. [Status update], include Facebook as the source and provide a URL to the post.
+If citing information taken directly from a Facebook post include author(s) if applicable, or if no author(s) are stated then use a company or organisation name, followed by the year, month and day in parentheses, include the first 20 words of the post as the title in italics, if the post contains an image or video include it in square brackets, describe the form type in square brackets e.g. [Status update], include Facebook as the source and provide a URL to the post.

 ##### Rule